aboutlo/plain-js-app-skeleton/README.md

 # How to add classes or tests

 It's pretty simple.
-Just add the classes in *app/scripts* (one for file) and tests in *test/spec*
+Just add the classes in *app/scripts* (one for file) and tests in *test/spec* Then you have to add them to *app/index.html* and test/index.html